Advertisement

 A horse's hoof is rasped by a farrier

-Horse hoof trimming: how it is done
+Hoof trimming: how it’s done

 • The farrier will pick up the horse’s leg and hold it between their knees, so that it is held firmly and they can see the sole.
 It’s important that in between farrier visits you routinely lift and handle your horse’s legs, so that they are confident when being trimmed or shod and will quietly stand still, sometimes for a long time.